-This study is based on the night club workers, psychological symptoms and life satisfaction.
-Furthermore, it is aimed to have an objective point of view for sex work in North Cyprus.
+This study emphasis on the night club workers psychological symptoms and life satisfaction.

+Furthermore, to have an objective point of view for sex work in North Cyprus.

 In this study, cross sectional design was used.
-Seventy volunteer participants were recruited by using nonprobability sampling method.
-The data collection was carried out by the researcher.
-The present study included 35 night club and 35 state-agency women workers with a total of 70 participants who were within the age range of 18 and above, who speak and read very good Turkish language.
-The participants were interviewed by researcher and asked to complete Socio-demographic form, Brief Symptom Inventory (BSI) and The Satisfaction with Life Scale.
+Seventy volunteer participant was recruited by using nonprobability sampling method.
+The data collection was carried out by researcher.
+The present study was included 35 night clubs and 35 state-agencies women workers in total 70 participants who were within the age quotas of 18 and above, speak and read very good demographic form, Brief Symptom Inventory (BSI) and The Satisfaction with Life Scale.

-Present study demonstrated that sex workers didn't have any psychological problems and low life satisfaction when compared with state-agency workers.
-On the other hand state-agency workers have higher mean rank in somatization and obsession subscale of BSI.
-Sex workers in North Cyprus have good working conditions which are luxury and they are planning to do this job for financial benefits for a long time.
-That may be a reason for the fact that they were not suffering any psychological problems due to their job.
+Turkish language.
+The participants interviewed by researcher and asked to complete Sociolife satisfaction when the comparison with state-agency workers.
+On the other hand stateagency workers have higher mean rank in somatization and obsession subscale of BSI.
+Sex workers in North Cyprus have good working condition which is luxury and they are willing to do this job for financial benefits for a long time.
+That may a reason that they were not suffering any psychological problem due to their job.